Abbas Rassam Arjangi

 Abbas Rassam Arjangi (also spelled Arzhangi; عباس رسام ارژنگی; 1892–1975) was an Iranian painter, notable for combining European and Iranian elements in his work.
-A native of Tabriz, he was the son of Agha Ebrahim, a court painter under Mozaffar ad-Din Shah Qajar, and had a older brother named Mir Hossein Arjangi.
+A native of Tabriz, he was the son of Agha Ebrahim, a court painter under Mozaffar ad-Din Shah Qajar, and had an older brother named Mir Hossein Arjangi.
 "Arjangi" was a surname the two brothers later adopted, based on the Arzhang, the illustrated book of Mani, the 3rd-century founder of Manichaeism, whom they considered the legendary founder of Iranian painting.
 In 1903, Abbas Rassam and Mir Hossein relocated to the Russian Empire, staying in the city of Tiflis.
 Another Iranian artist, Hossein Taherzadeh Behzad, seemingly stayed in Tiflis around the same time and, along with Abbas Rassam, was likely part of the same group of Iranian émigrés.
 After 1908, the two brothers moved to Moscow, but had moved back to Iran by 1914 due to World War I. The standard Iranian manuscript illustration style that Abbas Rassam made during his early career in Tiflis remained consistent throughout his later career.
 For the next fifty years, and without the support of the government, he produced a large amount of paintings in different styles in Tabriz and Tehran.
 Although Abbas Rassam's political views are unclear, the absence of support from the Pahlavi court might offer some indication.

 Possibly due to their political views, Abbas Rassam and Mir Hossein have not been given much credit for their contributions to the history of modern Iranian art.
 Abbas Rassam had a son named Farhad Arjangi, a painter, tar player, and composer.